-- appointed as special Government employees (SGEs) and are therefore subject to applicable Federal ethics statutes and regulations, to include applicable exceptions and exemptions.
+- 13. ETHICS RESPONSIBILITIES OF MEMBERS.
+Members of the Committee are appointed as special Government employees and are therefore subject to applicable Federal ethics statutes and regulations, to include applicable exceptions and exemptions.
 Additionally, SGE members are required, prior to appointment and annually hereafter, to file a Confidential Financial Disclosure Report.
 SGE members are also required to receive initial ethics training prior to performing any Committee duties and to receive annual ethics training thereafter.
 The Department of the Interior will provide materials to those members serving as special Government employees, explaining their ethical obligations. - 14.
 SUBCOMMITTEES.
 Subject to the DFO's approval, subcommittees may be formed for the purposes of compiling information or conducting research.
 However, such subcommittees must act only under the direction of the DFO and must report their recommendations to the full Committee for consideration.
 Subcommittees must not provide advice or work products directly to the Agency.
 Subcommittees will meet as necessary to accomplish their assignments, subject to the approval of the DFO and the availability of resources. - 15.
 RECORDKEEPING.
-The records of the Committee and formally and informally established subcommittees of the Committee, shall be handled in accordance with General Records Schedule 6.2, and other approved Agency records disposition schedule.
-These records shall be available for public inspection and copying, subject to the Freedom of Information Act (5 U.S.C.
-552).
+Detailed records must be kept of each Committee and formally or informally established subcommittees.
+All records must be made available to the public subject to the Freedom of Information Act (5 U.S.C. § 552) and must be handled in accordance with General Records Schedule 6.2 and other approved Agency records disposition schedules.